 Ntarama genocide memorial Site

 The Genocide Memorial site is located about 30 kilometers south of the capital city of Kigali.
 Located in the Bugasera region, this church and its contents are a reminder of the horrifying violence that took place at this site during Rwanda’s 1994 genocide.
 Ntarama Church is where most brutal killings of the 1994 Rwandan genocide took place.
 The floor of the Church at Ntarama has not been completely cleaned since the massacre.
-There are more bones, intermingled with bits of clothing, shoes, pots, wallets, Identity cards and the kinds of things.
+There are more bones, intermingled with bits of clothing, shoes, pots, wallets, Identity cards, and the kinds of things.
 The low pew-benches are used to avoid stepping on the bones and detritus.
 One can easily identify parts of skeletons: vertebrae, mandibles, fibulas, and ribs.

-Other tour attractions in Rwanda
+Other tourist attractions in Rwanda

 In addition to the genocide memorials above, Rwanda has other tourist attractions and the most popular are the mountain gorillas in Volcanoes National Park, located 2 hours drive from Kigali International Airport in the North of Rwanda.
-Many gorilla trekking tours are combined with a visit to Genocide memorials especially Gisozi Museum in Kigali, Bissesero, Nyamata and Ntarama Churches among others.
-Further more, gorilla trekking in Volcanoes National Park can be combined with more adventure tour activities such as tracking the rare golden monkeys, Dian Fossey Tombs tour, Musanze Caves Exploration, Local community tours and Nature walk among others.
+Many gorilla trekking tours are combined with a visit to Genocide memorials especially Gisozi Museum in Kigali, Bissesero, Nyamata, and Ntarama Churches among others.
+Furthermore, gorilla trekking in Volcanoes National Park can be combined with more adventure tour activities such as tracking the rare golden monkeys, Dian Fossey Tombs tour, Musanze Caves Exploration, Local community tours, and Nature walk among others.

 Getting to Rwanda

-Rwanda is a small land locked country, famously known as a country of a thousand hills.
-It is bordered by Uganda in the north, Burundi in the south, Tanzania in the East and Democratic Republic of Congo in the West.
+Rwanda is a small landlocked country, famously known as a country of a thousand hills.
+It is bordered by Uganda in the north, Burundi in the south, Tanzania in the East, and Democratic Republic of Congo in the West.
 Rwanda can be accessed land from neighboring countries, or by Air through Kigali International Airport, used by mostly international travelers to start their tours in Rwanda.